 Property sales are dealt with in different ways in the UK depending on the nation.
 Property legislation in England and Wales is different to that in Scotland and Northern Ireland.
 For example, in Scotland, sales are usually handled by solicitors.

-There are also differences in the types of work carried out depending on the specialism of the agency.
-Despite this, there are common tasks involved and typical work activities tend to include:
+The work carried out also varies depending on the specialism of the agency, but there are some common tasks which include:

 Those who work in the lettings area of estate agency also: